Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Overmassive black holes

-We now consider whether both high dark matter and high gas fractions are crucial ingredients for producing overmassive BHs, or whether either is sufficient to produce overmassive BHs alone.
-If we recalculate our $M_\mathrm{BH}$ vs $M_\mathrm{\ast}$ relation (shown in Fig.~\ref{fig:stellar_mass_vs_bh_mass_contour}) but now assume that all gas is instantly converted to stars, we find that the median trends fall by $\sim$1\,dex as galaxies are shifted to the right of the plot.
-However, given that $\sim$90\% of the dynamical mass contribution is from dark matter, if the systems were instead baryon dominated (i.e., the dark matter was removed), then the calculated BH masses would also fall by $\sim$1\,dex.
-Therefore, we conclude that both high dark matter and high gas fractions are required to generate a distribution of dynamical and stellar masses which reproduce the observed BH masses using our approach.
+We now consider whether both high $f_\mathrm{DM}$ and high $f_\mathrm{gas}$ are crucial for producing overmassive BHs, or whether either is sufficient to produce overmassive BHs alone.
+If we recalculate our $M_\mathrm{BH}$ vs $M_\mathrm{\ast}$ relation (shown in Fig.~\ref{fig:stellar_mass_vs_bh_mass_contour}) but now assume that gas is instantly converted to stars, we find that the median trends fall by $\sim$1\,dex as galaxies are shifted to the right of the plot.
+However, given that $\sim$90\% of the dynamical mass contribution is from dark matter, if the systems were instead baryon dominated (i.e., the dark matter was removed), then the BH masses would also fall by $\sim$1\,dex.
+Therefore, we conclude that both high $f_\mathrm{DM}$ and $f_\mathrm{gas}$ are required to generate a distribution of dynamical and stellar masses that reproduces observed BH masses.